vtrv123/challengeIntroWithSignup/README.md

 ### What I learned

 In this challenge, I practiced my HTML5, CSS3 and JavaScript skills.
-The main challenge for me was validating the email form, including how to manipulate the data using JavaScript and properly formatting the different form states using CSS and JavaScript.
-I also practiced writing forms on HTML5.
+The main challenge for me was validating all the forms simultaneously, with the added difficulty of displaying a different error message for the email field, in case the given email was formatted wrongly.
+As a new learning experience, I was able to practice creating forms in HTML, changing input field styles in CSS and manipulating the DOM and validating data with JavaScript.

-The main layout of the page (corresponding to the image and "coming soon" form) was divided using CSS Grid.
-Flexbox was used on the form layout to stack all elements in a single column.
-Absolute positioning was necessary in order to position the submit button and the warning sign.
+The main layout of the page was divided vertically using CSS Grid.
+Flexbox was used to center the contents on the page.
+Absolute positioning was necessary in order to position the warning signs.

-The JS script consists mostly of a function to validate email addresses and an event listener to listen to the "submit" action that activates when the button is pressed.
+The JS script consists of an event listener function to listen to the "submit" event and validate the form data, signaling empty fields and especially invalid email addresses.
 The validation function uses RegEx to check if the string containing the email address corresponds correctly to an email address' format.
-The listener function manipulates the CSS styles and HTML elements and uses the validation function to display error messages or revert the form to its original state.
+There are some functions to manipulate the DOM and receive information from it, changing the CSS styles and HTML elements to display error messages or revert the form to its original state.

 ### Continued development